jhswartz/static-builds/README.md

 # Static Builds

-The following documentation describes how to build a small selection of statically-compiled tools and libraries that may be helpful in extending the functionallity of pre-built UNIX-like operating systems that you may have little to no control over, such as untrustworthy builds of Android or GNU/Linux shipped on devices such as cellphones, tablets, TV boxes, and routers.
+The following documentation describes how to build a small selection of statically-linked tools and libraries that may be helpful in extending the functionallity of pre-built UNIX-like operating systems that you may have little to no control over, such as untrustworthy builds of Android or GNU/Linux shipped on devices such as cellphones, tablets, TV boxes, and routers.

 * [binutils v2.34](binutils.md)
 * [dropbear 2022.82](dropbear.txt)